LucaRosaldi/store-locator/README.md

 ## Changelog

+#### v2.2.3

+- CHANGE: Moved filters inside the main navigation and added a toggle for showing and hiding them

 #### v2.2.2

-- FIX: fixed issue for when filters are not applied when changing locations.
+- FIX: fixed issue for when filters are not applied when changing locations

 #### v2.2.1